 - Frontierland: Based on America's frontier, the main attraction is Big Thunder Mountain Railroad.
 The land also features the Rivers of America surrounding Tom Sawyer's Island.
 The river features two attractions that travel on it: the Mark Twain Riverboat and the Sailing Ship Columbia.

 - Fantasyland: Based on a medieval European village, the land is the embodiment of fairy tales, and is probably the park's most on-brand area for Disney's movies, particularly the animated films of the mid-20th Century.
 The most famous attractions here are Peter Pan's Flight, It's a Small World (which you will now have stuck in your head for the rest of the day... you're welcome), and the Matterhorn Bobsleds.
 Sleeping Beauty Castle is the main meeting place here, and the hub of the entire park.

-- Tomorrowland: Based on a general sci-fi theme, the land was the embodiment of discovery and the future.
+- Tomorrowland: Based on a general sci-fi theme, (as of 1998) the land was the embodiment of discovery and the future.
 The three biggest attractions are Space Mountain, Finding Nemo Submarine Voyage, and Buzz Lightyear's Astro Blasters.

 - New Orleans Square: Added to the park in 1966, it is based on La Belle Epoque -era New Orleans.
 The area was added to be the home for two of Disney's most famous attractions: Pirates of the Caribbean and The Haunted Mansion, as well as the nighttime show Fantasmic! and the exclusive Club 33.